JQuery Validate with dynamically generated forms

 };

-This function accepts the form selector as a parameter, destroys the currently initialised validator object and then parses the new form.
-This parsing tells jQuery Validator to analyse the form, read the data attributes in the html and build the set of rules it requires.
+This function accepts the form selector as a parameter, destroys the currently initialised validator object, and then parses the new form.
+This parsing tells the jQuery Validator to analyse the form, read the data attributes in the HTML, and build the set of rules it requires.

-It is important to destroy the current validator, as without this parsing does nothing due to the old form’s rules still being applied.
+It is important to destroy the current validator, as without this parsing, nothing is done because the old form's rules are still being applied.

-We now just need to invoke our function inside the success callback of our ajax call.
+We now need to invoke our function inside the success callback of our Ajax call.

 $.post("/Home/GetForm", postData, function (data) {